rebcabin/tangledown/README.md

 Nowebs are dictionaries from noweb names to lines.

 Tangles are dictionaries from file names to Liness --- lists of lists of lines.
 Tangledown accumulates output for `tangle` files mentioned more than once.
 If you tangle to `qux.py` in one place and then also tangle to `qux.py` somewhere else, the second tangle won't overwrite the first, but append to it.
-That's why tangles are lists of lists of lines, one list of lines for each mentioning of a given file.
+That's why tangles are lists of lists of lines, one list of lines for each mentioning of a tangle file.
 Read more about that in [expand-tangles](#expand-tangles).

 <!-- #raw -->
 <noweb name="types">